ifchicken/CarND-LaneLines-P1/writeup.md

 ###1.
 Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-* 1. change original image to grayscale image
+* step 1. change original image to grayscale image

 ![alt text][image2]
 original image

 ![alt text][image3]
-#####Grayscale image
+Grayscale image

-* 2. call openCV function on gray scale image to gererate a Gaussian-smoothed image
+* step 2. call openCV function on gray scale image to gererate a Gaussian-smoothed image

 * 3. call canny edge detection function on Gaussian-smoothed image to generate a edge image